How to Get to Puerto Jimenez from San Jose, Costa Rica by Bus.

 I was now reassured that the bus was going to the correct neighborhood, Coca Cola.
 I guess its called this because there is a Coca Cola distribution center not too far away.

-I boarded the bus and paid 500 colones (used to equal $1), only to learn that the exchange rate has since changed, as well as the bus tarifa.
+I boarded the bus and paid 500 colones (approx. $1), only to learn that the exchange rate has since changed, as well as the bus tarifa.

 Arrive AT TUASA Terminal (COCA COLA):